gelleicsaba/sonar/README.md

             -> { s.length <= MAX && s.length >= MIN } -> (101) -> "The size must be $MIN: - $MAX:"
             -> { spIndex !== -1 } -> (102) -> "You must specify a name (first name, surname)"
 ```
+For the present there is no difference between #Watch and #Const but further later the #Const is gonna be protected and read only.

 ### 8.2.'#Import' statement